Probing Neural Topology of Large Language Models: Appendix

-\section{Graph Probing Configuration}
+\subsection{Graph Probing Configuration}

-\textbf{Hyperparameters.} We train graph probes using the Adam optimizer~\cite{adam} with mean squared error (MSE) loss, as defined in Equation~(\ref{eq::mse}).
-The learning rate is set to 0.001, with a batch size of 16.
+\textbf{Hyperparameters.} We train graph probes using the Adam optimizer~\citep{adam} with mean squared error (MSE) loss, as defined in Equation~(\ref{eq::mse}).
+The initial learning rate is set to 0.00001, with a batch size of 16.
+We set the hidden dimension for MLP probes $d$ as 32.
 We apply a learning rate decay strategy, reducing the rate by a factor of 0.1 if the loss does not improve for 5 consecutive epochs.
 Each model is trained for up to 100 epochs, with early stopping triggered if no improvement is observed for 20 epochs.
 Dropout is not used, as preliminary experiments showed no significant impact on regression performance.

 \textbf{Computational Resources.} LLM inference for computing neural topologies and perplexity scores requires GPUs with large memory.
 All experiments were conducted on a Linux server equipped with 8 NVIDIA A100 GPUs (80GB memory each).
 In contrast, training graph probes is relatively lightweight and can be performed on a single GPU with 16GB memory in less than 1 hour.